Dennis Rodman Once Crashed a Pearl Jam Concert and Spent 45 Minutes Singing on Stage

 Dennis Rodman once crashed a Pearl Jam concert and spent 45 minutes on stage

 Over the years, Dennis Rodman has had his fair share of encounters with celebrities.
-The former Chicago Bulls forward, however, has formed quite the bond with Pearl Jam.
+The former Chicago Bulls forward, however, has formed quite a bond with Pearl Jam.

 On one occasion, though, Rodman had a more involved experience with Pearl Jam.